maithilimukherjee/maithilimukherjee/README.md

 ![maithili's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=maithilimukherjee&theme=github-dark&hide_border=true&area=true)

 ---
-### quotes

-> “Programs must be written for people to read, and only incidentally for machines to execute.” – Harold Abelson
+### <sub> programming philosophy </sub>

+> “write code that humans actually understand, not just computers.” – martin fowler
-> “Talk is cheap.
-Show me the code.” – Linus Torvalds
+> “talk is cheap. show me the code.” – linus torvalds

-> “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” – Martin Fowler

-> “Simplicity is the soul of efficiency.” – Austin Freeman
+> “simplicity over complexity, always.” – austin freeman

-> “First, solve the problem.
-Then, write the code.” – John Johnson
+> “first solve the problem, then write the code.” – john johnson
+> “if it works but you don’t get it, it’s not done.” – cory house
+> “the best way to predict the future is to invent it.” – sam altman

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “good code is like a good joke — if you have to explain it, it’s bad.” – anonymous
+> “ship it, learn fast, improve faster.” – modern dev mantra
+> “dont just code, create.” – anonymous
+> “refactor like you’re detoxing your brain.” – dev wisdom
 ---